 Art and installations – ALL WEEK:

-Frequently Asked Questions: a project developed by Anthony Luvera and Gerald McLaverty, that presents research about support and services available to homeless people through a series of questions.
-The workmaps the realities faced by the most marginalised individuals across the UK as they attempt to access systems of care.
+Frequently Asked Questions: a project developed by Anthony Luvera and Gerald McLaverty, that presented research about support and services available to homeless people through a series of questions.
+The work mapped the realities faced by the most marginalised individuals across the UK as they attempt to access systems of care.

 A Soldier’s Story: An installation by artist David Tovey that shares the stories of former military personnel who have experienced homelessness.
 Ex-service personnel account for one in ten rough sleepers across the UK.

-Rough Justice: A public discussion that will explore this broader picture for homelessness in the UK for both Liverpool and beyond.
-This event comes at a time when numbers sleeping rough are rising across the UK.
+Rough Justice: A public discussion that explored the broader picture for homelessness in the UK for both Liverpool and beyond.
+This event came at a time when numbers sleeping rough are rising across the UK.
 Numbers in Liverpool have seen an increase of almost 20% in people asking for help.
-This event will be delivered in partnership with Liverpool Salon.
-Speakers include Anthony Luvera, Julie Fadden, Dave Clements and Pauline Hadaway.
-Find out more here.
+This event was be delivered in partnership with Liverpool Salon.
+Speakers include Anthony Luvera, Dr Ruth Patrick, Rob Farnos, Julie Fadden, Dave Clements and Pauline Hadaway.

 Saturday 27th January

-Exchanges: As part of State of the Nation, Exchanges will be happening throughout the weekend.
-Exchanges is a collection of objects and stories from across the UK offering a snapshot of what’s happening in people’s lives and homelessness throughout the UK.
-Testimonies will be shared throughout the weekend.
+Exchanges: As part of State of the Nation, Exchanges took place happening throughout the weekend.
+Exchanges is a collection of objects and stories from across the UK that offer a snapshot of what’s happening in people’s lives and homelessness throughout the UK.
+Testimonies were shared throughout the weekend.